-Our principal uses of capital for the year ended December 31, 2014 were the acquisitions of LVLH, Grand View, and Peachtree, operating expenses, land purchases, land development, home construction, stock repurchases, and the payment of routine liabilities.
-We used funds generated by operations and available borrowings to meet our short-term working capital requirements.
-In
+Our principal uses of capital for the year ended December 31, 2015 were the land purchases, land development, home construction, and the payment of routine liabilities.
+We used funds generated by operations and available borrowings under our Revolving Credit Facility to meet our short-term working capital requirements.